How to Create a Morning Routine for Burnout Prevention and Recovery

 • Start small.
 Layer in as things become to feel easier to you.
 Even just getting up and making your bed everyday can boost your mental health.
 Once you’ve got that under control, add in something else that you think will benefit your day.

-• Get your sleep.
-If you’re exhausted, you’re not going to want to get up, you’re going to hit snooze, and then you’ll be scrambling.
-You probably need to get 8 hours of sleep, maybe even more.
+• Prioritize sleep.
+Pretty basic: if you’re exhausted, you’re not going to want to get up!
+You’re going to hit snooze, and then you’ll be scrambling.
+You probably need to get 8 hours of sleep to function well.
 So go to bed early enough so you can get up on time.
 I love using the bedtime feature on my iPhone.
 It tells me when I need to start winding down, and then 30 minutes before I need to be asleep, it goes into sleep mode so I can no longer receive calls, texts or notifications.

 • Wake up earlier.
 Want time to start that morning yoga and meditation practice you always wanted but could never figure out how to work?
 You’re probably going to have to wake up a little earlier to make time for it so you don’t feel rushed and you’re not worrying about work and other obligations.